Buying a Violin Checklist or How to Buy a Violin: Beginners Guide

 Renting a Violin vs. Buying a Violin

-Renting a violin is another option you have instead of buying right away – some retailers or even violin teachers offer this option.
+Renting a violin another option you have instead of buying it right away – some retailers or even violin teachers offer this option.
 While there are more pros than cons, the disadvantages are somewhat important.
-Let’s have a look at both.
+Here’s what both sides look like:

 1. Small expenditure at the beginning